jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Threat actors are
 expanding their
 global target set
-Nation\-state actors cyber operations grew increasingly global in scope this past year, particularly expanding in the Global South to more parts of Latin America and sub\-Saharan
+Nation\-state actors’ cyber operations grew increasingly global in scope this past year, particularly expanding in the Global South to more parts of Latin America and sub\-Saharan